RRmavell/E-commerce-Web-Application-Testing/README.md

 # Software-QA-Testing-Project
-This repository contains a list of all the projects completed during my manual testing training.
+This repository contains my first project during my manual testing training.
 The projects were completed using a combination of manual testing techniques and test management tools.